 Tip: International global expansion often costs more than expected.
 Make sure you have a contingency fund to ensure you can complete the expansion.

-Using existing employees involves managing the visa process to ensure that they can legally work in the country you are expanding too whether that's temporary or long term.
+Using existing employees involves managing the visa process to ensure that they can legally work in the country you are expanding to whether that’s temporary or long-term.
 Plus ensuring they have applicable skills to succeed in the new country.